Lisa Shepherd - Utah House District 61 - General Election Candidate

 To my Good Neighbors of House District 61,

 As I begin my service to represent you in the Utah House, please know I do not take this responsibility lightly.
-As always, you have my full commitment!

 Let me know your areas of expertise and interest in Utah law.
 Having extra eyes on pending legislation will be greatly appreciated.
+Sign up here.

 Contact me at Lisa@Lisa61.com to be on my speed dial for the session.